22 Top Digital Marketing Tools for B2B Marketers in 2024

 Semrush is another one of those SEM household names that offers a plethora of tools for digital marketers.
 One of those tools is a swath of SEM tools.
 It’s a tool that helps marketers generate organic traffic leads, plan and execute marketing campaigns, and boost overall website engagement.
 It can be used for targeted campaigns, brand awareness, or any combination of marketing needs.

 Semrush can be fairly expensive, mostly for small business marketers.
 Because of that, it might serve mid-size to larger companies better.
-Semrush has a 7 day free trial license, after which pricing can range from about $120 monthly and upwards, depending on the breadth of features.
+Semrush offers a free trial, after which pricing ranges based on the number of projects, keywords to track, etc. you need included.

 Up next on the list is Ahrefs (pronounced A-H-Refs), which is another SEO/SEM tool that a lot of digital marketers use (including us).
 It’s a popular tool because unlike Semrush, there is a “lite” option that isn’t as expensive as Semrush.
 This makes it ideal for marketers of smaller businesses with tighter budgets.
 While the features will be lighter, this plan can service most needs of smaller business digital marketers.